peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The product of the two numbers.
+* The product of the two numbers, that is, this arbitrary-precision integer times a 32-bit signed integer.

 ### Divide
     public EInteger Divide​(int intValue)